vangelov/2048/README.md

 ## Additional features:

 * Undo
 * Retaining the game state between page reloads
 * Custom size for the board

-**Note**: If you select undo several times and then use the same moves to go back to the state before the undo, the app wil insert the same symbols at the same positions.
+**Note**: If you select undo several times and then use the same moves to go back to the state before the undo, the app will insert the same symbols at the same positions.

 Missing features: